Vishal-jain-01/tyre-health-monitoring/README.md

 # Tire Classification using MATLAB

-This project classifies tire images into categories (e.g., Good, Worn, Damaged) using a pretrained MATLAB model.
+This project classifies tire images into categories (e.g., Good, Defective) using RESNET-18 CNN model.

 ## Files
-- `trainedModel.mat` - Trained classification model
+- `tyreClassifierModel.mat` - Trained classification model
-- `TireApp.mlapp` - MATLAB GUI App to upload and predict
+- `TyreLife.mlapp` - MATLAB GUI App to upload and predict
-- `predict_script.m` - Standalone script for testing
+- `Test2.m` - Standalone script for testing
 - `Sample_Images/` - Sample images for testing

 ## How to Run